canlab/ComBatHarmonization/README.md

 # ComBatHarmonization Fork

 This fork was created by Bogdan Petre, bogpetre@gmail.com, to incorporate reference batch harmonization.
 It may be removed if this feature is incorporated upstream.
 If you do not need reference batch harmonization (or it becomes incorporated upstream) you should instead use Jean-Philippe Fortin's version since it is more likely to be maintained.
-The remainder of this README is basically.
+The remainder of this README is basically unchanged.

 # ComBatHarmonization
 ### Harmonization of multi-site imaging data with ComBat